Vic Buckingham: Career

-In 1953 he was hired at West Bromwich Albion as successor to Jesse Carver who returned to Italy.
-He became the club's longest-serving post-war manager, almost leading them to a since 1897 elusive "double" in 1954 when they won the FA Cup, defeating Preston North End around Tom Finney 3–2, and finished second in the league.
+In 1953, he was hired at West Bromwich Albion as successor to Jesse Carver, who returned to Italy.
+He became the club's longest-serving post-war manager, almost leading them to the "double" in 1954 when they won the FA Cup, defeating Preston North End 3–2, and finished second in the league.

-In 1959 he became manager of Ajax, following the Austrian Karl Humenberger in the dugout.
+In 1959, he became manager of Ajax, succeeding the Austrian Karl Humenberger in the dugout.
 There he won the 1959–60 Eredivisie.
 For personal reasons he left the club at the end of May 1960, a couple of weeks before the end of the 1960–61 season.
 With the only 28-year-old Keith Spurgeon, who was recommended to Ajax by the English FA, another Englishman, the sixth in the history of the club, became trainer of Ajax.
 He would stay until the end of the following season.

-Initially, it was rumored Buckingham might join Plymouth Argyle, but he ended up at Sheffield Wednesday, runner-up in the championship of 1960–61, where he replaced Harry Catterick who was lured to Everton two games before the end of the season.
+Initially, it was rumored Buckingham might join Plymouth Argyle, but he ended up at Sheffield Wednesday, runners-up in the 1960–61 First Division, where he replaced Harry Catterick, who was lured to Everton two games before the end of the season.
 Under Buckingham's management, Sheffield Wednesday finished in sixth place in three consecutive seasons.
-On 9 April 1964, he was sacked from his 3,000 pound a year job with the club.
-Jack Mansell, who was suspended by Buckingham from the first team's coaching staff, replaced him for the time being.
+On 9 April 1964, he was sacked from his £3,000 a year job with the club.
+Jack Mansell, who was suspended by Buckingham from the first team's coaching staff, replaced him as caretaker manager.

 Buckingham was never thought to be personally involved in the British betting scandal of 1964, which was revealed on 12 April 1964, however the club management alleged in the aftermath, that lax discipline under him may have played a role.
 Three of his players at Wednesday – Peter Swan, Tony Kay and David Layne – were accused of taking bribes to fix a match with Ipswich Town on 1 December 1962 and betting on their team to lose, which then lost 2–0.

 For the 1964–65 season he returned to Ajax.
 This time, the only success was the league debut of the 17-year-old Johan Cruijff in November.
-Poor results, including a 9–4 defeat in Rotterdam to SC Feijenoord, saw Ajax close to the relegation zone.
+Poor results, including a 9–4 defeat in Rotterdam to Feijenoord, saw Ajax just three points above the relegation zone.
 By January 1965, Buckingham had left the club.
 In Amsterdam, this was the beginning of the era of Rinus Michels.